imchocomint/hyprplus/README.md

 ## Notes for sid user
 - some people already uploaded newer hypr* packages to Debian sid repo.
 These include libhyprutils (and its development libraries), libhyprland (and its development dependencies), libhyprgraphics (same as above), libhyprcursor (same as above), hyprwayland-scanner (same as above) and the XDG portal for Hyprland (same as above).
-- However, Hyprland itself is still 10 versions behind, and some crucial packages are not available e.g. aquamarine.
+- However, Hyprland itself is still 10 versions behind, and some crucial packages are not available e.g. Qt tools.
-- You can choose to install these packages from the repo or from here; they are the same.

 ## Progress
-85%
+90%
 - [ ] Refactoring code (there's a similar bash function in each individual build file)
 - [ ] Finding maintainers
 - [ ] Creating a GUI/TUI application (hyst now in alpha)
-- [x] Make installing -dev and -dbgsym packages completely optional (only via hyst)
+- [x] ~~Make installing -dev and -dbgsym packages completely optional~~ We've retired the packages.
+Some packages we now offers have -dbgsym subpackages; they will still be optional
-- [ ] Adding more support: multiple other hypr* tools, ~~rofi-wayland~~ deprecated, use the classic rofi instead, wallust and so on
+- [x] This used to be "support other hypr* tools and Wayland utilities".
+However, most hypr* tools are already uploaded on sid repo.
+Other Wayland utilities are at https://github.com/imchocomint/wayland-tools-debian
-- [ ] Pushing packages to Debian's repositories (some people have done this - yay!)
+- [ ] Pushing packages to Debian's repositories (the only packages left are hyprland (currently 10 versions behind) and Qt tools)
 - [x] making hyprland-git a source-only package

 ## Quirks